clean beauty

 Kooshoo plastic-free hair ties

 Hair ties are another hair product I am super picky about.
 As I said, I have very thick hair and have had many a hair tie spontaneously explode on my head, releasing the kraken ponytail, so I need a tough tie.
-I recently purchased their Plastic-Free Mondo Hair Ties as well as these Classics hair ties, and they have not disappointed.
+I recently purchased their Plastic-Free Mondo Hair Ties as well as these Classics Hair Ties, and they have not disappointed.

 Terra Ties is a small company that makes biodegradeable hair ties made with natural rubber extracted from rubber trees and organic cotton.
 They are colored with natural dyes and packaged in 100% recycled materials.